Home

 COMMON TRAIT DESCRIPTIONS:

 This is not an exhaustive list.
 Not everyone has every trait.
+Some of the traits may in various combinations.
 However, the most common traits are:

 1. High energy and restless (hyperactivity)